 Administration.
 Both the Board and the Compensation Committee have the authority to administer the 2007 Plan.
 The Board may at any time appoint a secondary committee comprised of two or more directors to have concurrent authority to make grants and issuances of any equity-based instruments permissible under the 2007 Plan to individuals other than executive officers and non-employee directors.
 The committee administering the 2007 Plan will have full power and authority to determine when and to whom awards will be granted, and the type, amount, form of payment, and other terms and conditions of each award, consistent with the provisions of the 2007 Plan.
 Subject to the provisions of the 2007 Plan, the committee may amend or waive the terms and conditions, or accelerate the exercisability, of an outstanding award.
 The committee has authority to interpret the 2007 Plan, and establish rules and regulations for the administration of the 2007 Plan.
-In addition, the Board may exercise the powers of the committee at any time, except with respect to the grant of awards to our executive officers and non-employee directors.
+In addition, the Board may exercise the powers of the committee at any time.

 Eligible Participants.
-Any employee, officer, consultant, advisor or director providing services to us or any of our affiliates (including our current and future subsidiaries), who is selected by the committee, is eligible to receive an award under the 2007 Plan.
-As of June 30, 2009, 235 employees (including officers) and six non-employee directors were eligible to be selected by the committee to receive awards under the 2007 Plan.
+Any employee, officer, consultant, advisor or director providing services to us or any of our affiliates (including our current and future subsidiaries) is eligible to receive an award under the 2007 Plan.
+As of June 30, 2012, 269 employees (including officers) and six non-employee directors were eligible to receive awards under the 2007 Plan.

 Shares Available For Awards.
-The aggregate number of shares of common stock that may be issued under all stock-based awards made under the 2007 Plan will be 1,650,000.
+The aggregate number of shares of common stock that may be issued under all stock-based awards made under the 2007 Plan will be 2,450,000.
 The shares of common stock issuable under the 2007 Plan may be drawn from shares of authorized but unissued common stock or from shares of common stock that the Company acquires.
 Subject to the provisions of Section 422 or 424 of the Code or any successor provision, all of the shares reserved for issuance under the 2007 Plan may be used for grants of incentive stock options under the plan.
 No person may be granted stock options or SARs (defined below) under the 2007 Plan with respect to more than 500,000 shares of common stock in the aggregate within any fiscal year.